 If I do feel a need to earn more money (I shouldn’t), I would definitely consider an outpatient position, perhaps on a part time basis.
 I wouldn’t consider this a reason not to retire, but rather a reasonable backup plan.

-Reason #7: Your stock market holdings could plummet.
+Rejecting the reasons not to retire early #7: Your stock market holdings could plummet.

 The sky could fall!
 The sky could fall!
 Yes, and it probably will to some extent.
 I’ve had money invested when we’ve seen stocks lose 40% to 50% of their value twice in the last twenty years.
 I “stayed the course” both times and here we are near record highs in major indices.

 Risk can be mitigated with a diverse portfolio, and Sam has many excellent articles on the topic.

 By overshooting our monetary target, I anticipate having an initial withdrawal rate under 3%.
 We’ll have ample room to scale back spending if necessary, but the odds of such a need with an exceptionally low withdrawal rate is terrifically unlikely.